srebroa/Awesome-LLM-VLM-Foundation-Models/README.md

 ## Frameworks and Tools for LLMs, VLMs, and Foundation Models (2025)

-This list highlights key frameworks and tools for developing, deploying, and managing Large Language Models (LLMs), Vision-Language Models (VLMs), and foundation models.
+This list highlights key frameworks, tools, and libraries for developing, deploying, and managing Large Language Models (LLMs), Vision-Language Models (VLMs), and foundation models.

+## 🛠 Application Development & Prompt Engineering Frameworks

 1. **[LangChain](https://www.langchain.com)**
    A versatile framework for building LLM-powered applications.
 It simplifies prompt chaining, memory management, and integration with external data sources like vector databases and APIs.
 Used for chatbots, RAG systems, and agent-based workflows.